MicrosoftLearning/PL-300-Microsoft-Power-BI-Data-Analyst/Instructions/01-prepare-data-with-power-query-in-power-bi-desktop.md

 ## **Exercise 1: Prepare Data**

-In this exercise you will create eight Power BI Desktop queries.
+In this exercise, you'll create eight Power BI Desktop queries.
 Six queries will source data from SQL Server, and two from CSV files.

 ### **Task 1: Get started with Power BI Desktop**

 In this task, we start by opening a blank file.
 The starter file has some non-default configurations already applied.
 The following settings are enabled by default, but disabled in the starter file:

-- Global > Data Load > Auto Date/Time
 - Report > Data Load > Import relationships from data sources on first load
 - Report > Data Load > Autodetect new relationships after data is loaded

 *Note: While having these two options enabled can be helpful when developing a data model, you disabled them earlier to support the lab experience.
-When you create relationships in the **Load Data in Power BI Desktop** lab, you’ll learn why you are adding each one.*
+When you create relationships in the **Load Data in Power BI Desktop** lab, you’ll learn why you're adding each one.*

 <br/>